In this article:

 Getting Denied Does Not Hurt Your Credit Score

-When you submit a credit application, the lender or creditor asks a credit bureau to look at a consumer's credit report, an inquiry is posted to the consumer's credit report.
-A credit inquiry can be hard or soft.
-Almost every time you apply for credit, the lender will run a hard credit inquiry.
-For most people, a hard inquiry knocks less than five points off their credit score, but that little dip will not last long—24 months at the most.
+When you submit a credit application, the lender or creditor will generally run a hard inquiry on one or more credit reports, which will be notated on your reports.
+For most people, a hard inquiry knocks fewer than five points off their credit score, but that little dip will not last long—12 months at the most.

-Whether you need money to finance a large purchase, cover living expenses or consolidate debt, it's possible to do so with bad credit.
+Whether you need money to finance a large purchase, cover living expenses or consolidate debt, it could still be possible to do so even with bad credit.

-Another way to borrow with bad credit is to get someone with good credit to apply with you as a cosigner.
+Ask a loved one with good credit to apply with you as a cosigner.
 A cosigner applies for the loan with you and could improve your chances of getting approved.
 Even if you can get approved on your own, enlisting a cosigner with a great credit history can help you score a lower interest rate.

 Keep in mind, though, that cosigners are equally responsible for paying off the debt.
-So if you default, it could damage both your and their credit history.
+So if you default, it could damage both your credit and theirs.

 Regardless of the reason for your denial, focus on practicing good credit habits to improve your credit over time:

-- Make your monthly payments on time.
-Your payment history is the most important factor in your credit score, and payments that are late 30 days or longer show up on your credit report.
+- Make your monthly payments on time: Your payment history is the most important factor in your credit score, and payments that are at least 30 days late show up on your credit report as negative items.

-- Keep your credit card balances low.
-Your credit utilization—your total credit card balances divided by their total credit limits—is another important factor in your credit score.
+- Keep your credit card balances low: Your credit utilization rate—your total credit card balances divided by their total credit limits—is another important factor in your credit score.
 If you have high balances, pay them down as quickly as possible, then keep them low going forward.

-- Avoid too many inquiries.
-If your loan application was denied, it can be tempting to apply until you get approved.
-But while each inquiry doesn't have a big impact on your credit on its own, multiple inquiries in a short period can be a red flag for lenders.
+- Avoid too many hard inquiries: If your loan application was denied, it can be tempting to apply again and again until you get approved.
+But while each hard inquiry doesn't have a big impact on your credit on its own, multiple in a short period can have a compounding effect on your credit score.

 Improving your credit can take time.
 But if you do it right, you could save hundreds of dollars or more the next time you apply for a loan.